lala-rob/openhab2-addons/addons/binding/org.openhab.binding.milight/README.md

 [![openHAB Milight](http://img.youtube.com/vi/zNe9AkQbfmc/0.jpg)](http://www.youtube.com/watch?v=zNe9AkQbfmc)

 ## Supported Things
-The Milight Binding supports White, and RGB(W) bulbs.
+The Milight Binding supports White, RGB, RGBW and RGBWW (iBox) bulbs.

 ## Discovery
 Version 3+ bridges can be discovered by triggering a search in openHAB's inbox.
 Found bridges will show up an can easily be added as things.
-After a bridge has been added, all possible bridge supported devices will appear as new things.
-Unfortunatelly milight leds are only able to receive so there is no real auto detection for single milight leds but only for the briges possible.
+Unfortunately milight bulbs have no back channel and can not report their presence, therefore all possible bulbs are listed as new things after a bridge has been added.
-Add the leds you actually configured and hide the rest of the detected things.
+Add the bulbs you actually configured and hide the rest of the detected things.

 ## Binding Configuration
 When manually adding an older bridge Type (3-), you have to add configuration information for